CS-5100/Satellite/README.md

     - Neighboring States: Identify neighboring states of the current solution by making small adjustments.
     - Move to Neighbor: If one of the neighboring states offers a better solution (higher energy, based on an objective), move to this new state.
 If not, then compute the probability of accepting a low energy solution using:
     $e^{\frac{\Delta E}{T}} < random(0, 1)$
-    where ${\Delta E}$ represents the difference in energy between the current and neighbouring states, and $T$ is the temperature.
+    where ${\Delta E}$ represents the difference in energy between the current and the neighbouring state, and $T$ is the temperature. $T$ decays over using a decay factor $d \in (0,1)$.
     - Termination: Repeat this process until no neighboring state is better than the current one or the maximum number of iterations have been reached.
 At this point, you’ve reached a local optimum.

 ## Getting Started

 To get started with this project, ensure you have Python installed.

-### Python Installation
 This project requires Python 3.9 or 3.10.
 You can download and install Python for:

 Windows: Visit the [Python](https://www.python.org/downloads/) website and download the installer.